Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Evaluation

-In this paper we decided to report both performance metrics: the biased one and the unbiased.
-We show in Table \ref{tab-acc}-a, the biased performance and show that we have been able to obtain 99.2\% precision on AdTrackers observed during our crawling experience with the Alexa 10K top sites, and we achieved an average accuracy of 96.1\%.
-These value are very much aligned with other performance reported in the literature, in particular recent state of the art papers~\cite{sjosten2019filter,cozza2020hybrid,iqbal2020adgraph}.
-However we report also in Table \ref{tab-acc}-b, the unbiased performance we obtain.
-As expected this performance is less than the biased one.
+In this paper, we decided to report both performance metrics: the biased and the unbiased ones.
+Table \ref{tab-acc}-a shows the biased performance indicating that we have been able to obtain 99.2\% precision on AdTrackers observed during our crawling experience on the Alexa 10K top sites, and that we have achieved an average accuracy of 96.1\%.
+These values are very much aligned with other performance reported in the literature, in state-of-the-art papers~\cite{sjosten2020filter,cozza2020hybrid,iqbal2020adgraph}.
+However, we report also in Table \ref{tab-acc}-b, the unbiased performance we obtain.
+As expected this performance underperforms the biased one.
 Nevertheless, we achieve 87.2\% of accuracy over all sub-domains.

-We did a review of false positives cases, where the Random Forest was predicting an AdTracker and the filter list were not.
-Among these 220 false positive case we found 138 sub-domains (62\% of false positives) that are in fact trackers that have not been detected by filter lists.
-Meaning that the Random Forest model detected some new trackers compared to filter list.
-This validate the usability of our methodology to update automatically filter list after.
-After correcting the labels of these trackers we recalculated the performance and show it in table~\ref{tab-acc}-c.
+We did a manual review of false-positive cases, where the random forest predicted an AdTracker and the filter lists did not.
+Our review methodology includes looking at the content of the Images and Videos, searching URLs on the internet and checking the related company websites and their services, looking at their partners, checking if they have cookie transmission or fingerprint functionalities.
+Among these 220 false-positive cases we found 138 sub-domains (62\% of false positives) that are in fact AdTrackers that have not been detected by filter lists.
+Meaning that the random forest model detected some new AdTrackers compared to the filter lists.
+This validates the usability of our methodology to update automatically filter lists.
+After correcting the labels of these AdTrackers, table~\ref{tab-acc}-c lists the recalculated performance.
 The corrected performance is now 90.9\% of accuracy and 96.6\% precision for AdTrackers.
-We did also an analysis of the false negatives sub-domains and observer that they were all with low popularity and have been referred by a limited number of other trackers.
-Our works can be extended to handle some of these sub-domains by adding new features from JavaScript APIs, and perceptual based features ~\cite{storey2017future} as well.
+We did also an analysis of the false negatives sub-domains and observed that they were all with low popularity and have been referred by a limited number of other AdTrackers.
+Our works can be extended to handle some of these sub-domains by adding new features from JavaScript APIs, and perceptual-based features ~\cite{sjosten2020filter,storey2017future} as well.